micwa/PhotoDB/README.md

 ## Overview

-This project mainly consists of PhotoDB, which provides methods to retrieve and modify photos from a MySQL database (or to be more specific, one table per connection), and the PhotoViewer GUI.
+This project mainly consists of PhotoDB, which provides methods to retrieve and modify rows and photos from a MySQL database, and the PhotoViewer GUI.

+The GUI is designed to connect to the database; retrieve thumbnails which it places in the sidebar to browse through; and get a specific photo from the database when the user clicks on its corresponding thumbnail.
+Options are also available for uploading and deleting photos in the database.

-More documentation to come later.
+--More documentation to come later--

 ## JAR File